aphp/edsnlp/docs/pipelines/core/sentences.md

 # Sentences

-The `eds.sentences` pipeline provides an alternative to SpaCy's default `sentencizer`, aiming to overcome some of its limitations.
+The `eds.sentences` pipeline provides an alternative to spaCy's default `sentencizer`, aiming to overcome some of its limitations.

 Indeed, the `sentencizer` merely looks at period characters to detect the end of a sentence, a strategy that often fails in a clinical note settings.
 Our `sentences` component also classifies end-of-lines as sentence boundaries if the subsequent token begins with an uppercase character, leading to slightly better performances.